Dermahn/Project-Fix-Lara-v2/README.md

 # TRLE - Project Fix Lara <!-- omit in toc -->

 This project aims to fix all of the little bugs and oddities in Lara's animations.
-It should be used as the basis for every new project before Lara's animations are altered in any way.
+While it is sometimes impossible to know what the devolopers intended, the project aims to to stick as close to the base animations as possible.
+However, it is impossible to avoid subjective changes.
+Project Fix Lara should merely be uses as a basis for every new project, before new animations are added and old animations are altered to fit each builder's personal style.

 # Table of contents <!-- omit in toc -->
 - [1.
 Installation](#1-installation)